sebastianffx/stainlib/README.md

 # stainlib
-Python 3 library for the augmentation &amp; normalisation of H&amp;E images
-![Currently implemented methods in stainlib](https://drive.google.com/uc?id=1By4Nw3X0sgwxamF0qN3TqiL-B1q2qZqQ) Our objective with this repository is to provide an easy to use python 3 library that includes the most commonly used methods for color augmentation and normalisation of histopathology images, having as input local image regions.
+![Currently implemented methods in stainlib](https://drive.google.com/uc?id=1By4Nw3X0sgwxamF0qN3TqiL-B1q2qZqQ) The objective with this repository is to provide an easy to use python 3 library that includes the most commonly used methods for color augmentation and normalisation of histopathology images, having as input local image regions stained with H&amp;E.

 ## Pre-requisites
 The library was developed and tested in a python 3.8 conda environment.
 The following packages are required: